 There’s been an ageless quality to Vanessa Paradis’s beauty for decades now, to the point that it’s easy to forget the singer-slash-actor first became a star back when she was just 14, when her hit single “Joe le Taxi,” off her debut album

-M & J, shot to the top of the charts in her native France.
+M & J, flew to the top of the charts in her native France.
 Paradis would go on to become a film star, fashion mainstay, Chanel fixture, and mom of another film star.
 She sailed through all of it with her indelible je ne sais quoi that she’s passed on to her lookalike daughter, Lily-Rose Depp.
 Take a look back—and marvel at the mother-daughter resemblance—here.

 Paradis was on the brink of stardom when she posed in a houndstooth blazer in Paris, around the time of her breakout single “Joe le Taxi.”